Round Lake (Clark County, Washington)

-Round Lake is a small lake in Camas, Washington, USA.
-The lake is connected at its north-west tip to Lacamas Lake.
-Lacamas Park includes access to Round Lake for fishing, picnicing, grilling, hiking, and jogging.
+Round Lake is a small lake in Camas, Washington, U.S. The lake is connected at its north-west tip to Lacamas Lake and is accessed from Lacamas Park.
 The park includes a trail that goes entirely around Round Lake, and across the approximately 75 ft dam that controls the level of Lacamas Lake and Round Lake.
-Anglers can expect to find rainbow trout, brown trout, bluegill and smallmouth bass.
+The lake has rainbow trout, brown trout, bluegill and smallmouth bass.